Asim Chaudhry

-Asim Chaudhry is an English comedian, writer, director and actor best known for playing Chabuddy G in the BBC mockumentary series People Just Do Nothing, which he co-created.
+Asim Chaudhry (born 24 November 1986) is a British comedian, writer, director, rapper and actor best known for playing Chabud "Chabuddy G" Gul in the BBC mockumentary series People Just Do Nothing, which he co-created.
 For this role, he won a Royal Television Society Award and was nominated for two British Academy Television Awards.

 In 2015 and 2016, Chaudhry starred in the mockumentary Hoff the Record alongside David Hasselhoff.
 In 2018, Chaudhry appeared in series six of the panel show Taskmaster and starred in the television film Click & Collect alongside Stephen Merchant.

 At college, Chaudhry met Hugo Chegwin, Steve Stamp, and Allan Mustafa, with whom he created YouTube mockumentary videos about a fictional pirate radio station.
 This led to the group being commissioned for People Just Do Nothing.
 Chaudhry also authored How To Be a Man under the name Chabuddy G, and the group produced music as Kurupt FM.
 Chaudhry wrote and directed the short film Love Pool, and has appeared in Happy New Year, Colin Burstead, Wonder Woman 1984 and Black Mirror: Bandersnatch.

 Early life

-Asim Chaudhry is from Hounslow, London.
+Asim Chaudhry was born on 24 November 1986 to a Pakistani Muslim family in Hounslow, London.
+His mother hails from Karachi, Pakistan, and his father from Lahore.

+Chaudhry attended Islamic summer schools during his childhood.
 In high school, Chaudhry made a play parodying the 1972 crime film The Godfather, called The Poppadom Father.
 On a media studies course at college, he met Hugo Chegwin, Steve Stamp, and Allan Mustafa.
 The group made a series of YouTube mockumentaries, filmed by Chaudhry, based on their experiences as DJs on a pirate radio station in London.
 The mockumentaries were seen by Ash Atalla, producer of the mockumentary series The Office, and Atalla commissioned the group to make the BBC Three series People Just Do Nothing.

+Chaudhry is a lifelong supporter of Newcastle United.